-All students who plan to obtain a Ph.D. degree from our Food Science and Technology graduate program must achieve a minimum competency in the following 3 categories.
-This competency can be achieved by a passing grade (B or higher) in at least one course from each of the following 3 categories, or is demonstrated by equivalent knowledge acquired from other sources such as a similar course completed elsewhere, demonstrated proficiency, or real-world practical experiences.
+All students who plan to obtain a PhD degree from our Food Science and Technology graduate program must achieve a minimum competency in the following 3 categories.
+This competency can be achieved by a passing grade (B or higher) in at least one course from each of the following 3 categories or is demonstrated by equivalent knowledge acquired from other sources, such as a similar course completed elsewhere, demonstrated proficiency, or real-world practical experiences.
 The equivalence must be indicated in the course plan by the student's advisor and approved by the Advisory Committee.
 Courses listed below with no prefix are in the Food Science and Technology department.
+Courses from FST must be 5000 level or above, and courses from other fields should be 4000 level or above and taught by a faculty member to receive graduate course credit.
 Courses below the 4000 level do not receive graduate credit but can add competency.